-Electrophysiological unit data in Figs. 2-5 (and Extended Data Figs. 4-7) are from light OFF days from 10 animals (23 recording days; 4 (of 5) left CA3-injected animals, 2 (of 6) right CA3-injected animals and all 4 mice without CA3 injections).
-Electrophysiological unit data from light ON days from 4 (of 5) left CA3-injected animals are used (8 recording days) and compared to all light OFF electrophysiological unit data in Fig. 4 (and Extended Data Figs. 8 and 9).
+Electrophysiological unit data in figures 2-5 (and extended Data figures 4-7) are from light OFF days from 10 animals (23 recording days); 4 (of the 5) left CA3 injected animals, 2 (of the 6) right CA3 injected animals and all 4 mice without CA3 injections.
+Electrophysiological unit data from light ON days from 4 (of the 5) left CA3 injected animals are used (8 recording days), and compared to all light off electrophysiological unit data, in figures 4 (and extended data figure 8 and 9).